On-staff OSHA certified safety inspector, answerable directly to the General Manager

 No safety program can be effective without rewards and consequences.
-In this regard, Southwest has a monthly company wide safety meeting.
-Here safety awards are handed out and achievements acknowledged.
-Further, the entire company has the incentive of one day added to every employee’s vacation fund for every quarter recorded without an accident.
 On the consequence side, superintendents meter out discipline for infractions in a stepped program spelled out clearly in the employee handbook.
 The purpose of this discipline is to quickly bring an employee into compliance with company safety goals.

 To assist the general contractors, facility managers and building owners, Southwest Electric...